Kourtney Kardashian Throws Shade At Scott Disick On Instagram?

 While Kourtney Kardashian didn’t name Scott Disick in her post or its caption, Hollywood Life suspected that the quote may have been aimed at the sometimes troubled dad of three.
 The outlet also noted the possibility of Kardashian’s quote having been a sign that she’s ready to move on from their past love.

-Kourtney Kardashian and Scott Disick dated for 9 years before calling it quits in July 2015 after Disick was caught canoodling with his ex-girlfriend, stylist Chloe Bartoli, in the South of France.
+Kourtney Kardashian and Scott Disick dated for nine years before calling it quits in July 2015 after Disick was caught canoodling with his ex-girlfriend, stylist Chloe Bartoli, in the South of France.
 Prior to their split, Kardashian and Disick welcomed three children, Mason, 7, Penelope, 4, and Reign, 2.

 In the year and a half since they ended their relationship, Kourtney Kardashian and Scott Disick have faced numerous rumors in regard to their potential reconciliation, but so far, they have not confirmed that they were ever back together.
 Instead, they have continued to be seen with other people and for over a year, Kardashian has been linked to the much younger Justin Bieber, who is 15 years her junior.

-In early January, just days after Bieber’s former girlfriend, Selena Gomez, stepped out with her new boyfriend, The Weeknd, Bieber reunited with Kourtney Kardashian at The Peppermint Club in Los Angeles.
+In early January, just days after Bieber’s former girlfriend Selena Gomez stepped out with her new boyfriend, The Weeknd, Bieber reunited with Kourtney Kardashian at The Peppermint Club in Los Angeles.
 Then, weeks after that, Kardashian seemingly shut down the rumors of a possible romance with the “Cold Water” singer by traveling to Costa Rica with Disick.

 While Kourtney Kardashian and Scott Disick enjoyed their time on the island for several days, Disick reportedly left the trip early and headed to Miami after a fight with his ex-girlfriend and her family.
 As Us Weekly magazine revealed at the time, Disick was accused of flying a mystery woman to Costa Rica.